Maya-Souza/Project-1-Pandas-/README.md

   >4. *PREFER HAVING VACATIONS DURING HIGH SEASONS*
  - Although this is not necessarily always true, a non-flexible type of job might make it challenging for a employee to have several days off during months in which this is not expected from them (because of social and/or family reasons).
 Therefore, it is reasonable to assume that it would be easier to ask for days off during the holidays (December) or school vacations (July) since it is a societal convention.

+#### First thoughts about the data

+- Most of the columns have 60% of NaNs.
+The most affected are 'Age', 'Time' and 'Species', so analysis that take into consideration these data point will not be so precise;
+-

+- On the other hand, the 'Date', 'Country' and 'Injury' have a good number of data points to be analysed;
+-

+- The 'Injury' column presents a challenge since the injuries, though described there, but if a person didn't suffer any injuries it is still registered in text form with no unique standard to all of them.
+Although, I did notice an interesting pattern of "No injury" written in these cases;

 ### Analysis: